aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/heightrule/_index.md

 ---
 title: HeightRule
 linktitle: HeightRule
-second_title: Aspose.Words for Java API Reference
+second_title: Aspose.Words for Java
 description: Specifies the rule for determining the height of an object in Java.
 type: docs
-weight: 322
+weight: 331
 url: /java/com.aspose.words/heightrule/
 ---